BMajnu/MagicInput/README.md

   - Prompts archive
   - Terminal
 - The latest prompt is written to `MagicInput/MagicInput Prompt.txt`.
-- Older prompts are appended to `MagicInput/Prompts Archive.txt` with timestamps and separators.
+- Older prompts are prepended to `MagicInput/Prompts Archive.txt` (newest-first) with timestamps and separators.
 - A status line shows “Waiting for prompt: Xs” with a count-up timer.

 ## Keyboard Shortcuts